phac-nml/staramr/README.md

 conda install -c bioconda staramr
 ```

-This will install the `staramr` Python package as well as all necessary dependencies.
+This will install the `staramr` Python package as well as all necessary dependencies and databases.
 You can now run:

 ```bash
 staramr --help